Comments

 the Iowa State College of Agriculture and Mechanics (the first

-black faculty member for Iowa College).
+black faculty member for Iowa State College).

 |